 This research has been funded by the NSF/Harvard Kennedy School Multidisiplinary Program in Inequality and Social Policy, the Harvard Interfaculty Initiative on Mind, Brain and Behaviour, the Tobin Porject, and the British Academy of Arts and Sciences (the latter via a 3-year postdcotoral fellowship, 2015-2017).

 I am keen to channel insights from this research toward addressing the pressing social problems found to accompany the modern persistence of poverty and inequality.
 Toward this end, I contributed to the World Development Report 2015 (Mind, Society, Behaviour) as part of a team investigating the psychology of poverty in a six-nation survey, and published a chapter (with Johannes Haushofer) in a UNDP report on the psychology of poverty.
 I am also working on investigating the generalizability of my work to the Global South in collaboration with the Busara Behavioural Economics Lab in Nairobi, Kenya, and the Aga Khan University, Karachi, Pakistan.
-I have recently been funded by the Joseph Rowntree Foundation to review evidence on poverty and decision-making in the UK, and would welcome opportunities to work with low income communities here.
+I have recently been funded by the Joseph Rowntree Foundation to review evidence on poverty and decision-making in the UK (see the video summary of our JRF report on the left), and would welcome opportunities to work with low income communities here.

-Sheehy-Skeffington, J. (in press).
+Sheehy-Skeffington, J. (2018).
 Decision-making up against the wall: A framework for understanding the behavioural dimension of low socioeconomic status.
 Invited chapter in A. Uskul & S. Oishi, (Eds) Psychology & the Socioeconomic Environment.
 Oxford: Oxford University Press.

 Sheehy-Skeffington, J. (2016).
 Human nature in society.
 British Academy Review, 28 (Summer 2016).